3234374354/class-verge-rev/UPDATELOG.md

 ### Features

-- update clash meta version
+- update classes meta version
 - support to change external-controller
 - support to change default latency test URL
 - close all connections when proxy changed or profile changed